 Straightforward math: 30 FAQ-type questions per day at 4 minutes each is 2 hours per day.
 10 hours per week.
 An AI chatbot for small business reduces the human time on these to near zero.
 The handful of questions it can't answer get flagged for follow-up, and even those are faster because the chatbot has already gathered the customer's basic information.

-There's a quality angle here too.
-A person answering the same question 30 times a day will occasionally forget a detail, give a slightly different answer, or let fatigue show.
-The chatbot delivers the same accurate response every time.
 I've had clients tell me their chatbot is more consistent than their best employee.
 That's not a knock on the employee.
 It's just what happens when you automate repetitive work.

 2. Can a Bot Handle Appointment Scheduling?
 (3-4 Hours Saved)